anaxqx/PPS-Ctrl/README.md

 🚧 **This repository is under construction.
 Check back soon for updates!** 🚧

+🚧 **We will provide updated complete version of code and checkpoints upon paper acceptance** 🚧

 This repository contains the code and models for our paper:

 > **PPS-Ctrl: Controllable Sim-to-Real Translation for Colonoscopy Depth Estimation**